They're gone, finally.

 It aligns with this year's theme for Earth Day (April 22): ending plastic pollution, with a particular aim to reduce the use and quick disposal of single-use plastics.
-According to a 2017 study in Science Advances, cited by the Earth Day Network, of the 9.1 billion tons of plastic produced since the 1950s, a mere 9 percent of it has been recycled, with 79 percent becoming plastic waste in landfills and littering the landscape.
+According to a 2017 study in Science Advances, cited by the Earth Day Network, of the 9.1 billion tons of plastic produced since the 1950s, a mere 9 percent of it has been recycled, with 79 percent, or 5.5 billion tons, becoming plastic waste in landfills and littering the landscape.
 That latter number is projected to grow to 13.2 billion tons by 2050.

 The problem with plastics draws from its difficulty in decomposing.
 Some materials used in their production can last for decades or centuries, and they end up littering land and water.
 There are believed to be five massive marine garbage patches, with the Great Pacific Garbage Patch probably the most notable — floating between California and Hawaii, it is composed of an estimated 1.8 trillion pieces of plastic, cumulatively larger than the state of Texas.
 Another garbage patch, this one in the South Pacific, was discovered last year, estimated to be larger than Mexico.

 Plastic in Earth's waterways are harmful to animals, who can die after eating or getting caught in them.
 It can be harmful to humans, too, as it enters the food chain.
 Certain plastics also contain chemicals harmful to human health, such as phthalates and BPA, and can lead to a variety of medical issues.
 In addition, the poor are impacted by plastic pollution disproportionately, with 2 billion people lacking access to waste collection, and landfills and waste management facilities more likely to be located near low-income communities.